epirus-io/epirus.github.io/docs/sdk/cli.md

 A number of properties can be configured for your Epirus applications to customise them at runtime.
 By default if you use `epirus run` you shouldn't need to alter them, however, for production deployments you may wish to change some of them.

-The following configuration properties can be used for Java or Kotlin projects:
+The following configuration properties can be used for Java or OpenAPI projects:

 - `WEB3J_ENDPOINT`
   Ethereum node URL